 Given Datatype

 For this input datatype, you would give the unique identifier or name of the associated multi-cluster view and that of the local view.
-These are described in more detail in the table below, along with other parameters and links to related sub-parameters:
+Click on the Show Query link above the Syntax section for an example of how to find the identifiers.

 Table: CreateLocalClusterConnectionInput